conradakunga/Blog/_posts/2021-07-29-reducing-bugs-through-better-domain-design.md

 Technically, the email address is indeed a string.

-But, if you think about it, what if we created a type?
+But, if you think about it, an email address has **meaning**.
+It is not just a string.
+There is the address itself, and the display name.

+what if we created a new type to encapsulate this?

 ```csharp
 public class EmailAddress